Skip to Content

 Do you have to sand a bed frame before painting?

 It depends.
 In most instances, and for this project specifically, giving your furniture a light sanding will help the paint adhere to the surface.
-Before applying paint, be sure to clean the surface thoroughly to remove any dust.

 How to paint furniture and best paint to use | Building Bluebird